 How to split a storyboard project into two projects

-1. In the Timeline, move the timeline playhead to the panel where you want the split to take place.
+1. In the Timeline, move the timeline playhead to the panel where you want to split your project.

-You can choose in which project the current panel will go later.
+You can choose in which one of the two projects the current panel will go in the Split Storyboard dialog.